thatsdone/kusanagi/README.txt

         VMGuestLib_GetMemSharedSavedMB()
         VMGuestLib_GetMemUsedMB()
     The last two columns are:
-        milliseconds since the last sample by gettimeofday()
+        milliseconds since the last sampling by gettimeofday()
 	% Used calculated like the following.

         Here, elapse(now) and elapse(prev) are values derived